Leaders need to quickly adapt to change

 2. Secondly, rational intelligence is essential.
 This is the ability to think your way through a problem in a rational way, the sort of intelligence that’s relevant in IQ tests.

-3. Third, there’s is creative intelligence — the ability to break out of your current thinking and look at things in different ways.
+3. Third, there’s creative intelligence — the ability to break out of your current thinking and look at things in different ways.
 The good news is that this can be trained and developed.

 4. The fourth type is social intelligence.
 As we all know, emotions are catchy.
 And learning to motivate others — to deal with their emotions in order to help them commit in a given direction — is important.